seeward/batch-img-gen/README.md

   The number of times the prompt will be used to generate images in batch mode.
   _Default:_ `1`

+- `--batch`: Make images as many as count

+- `--subject`: Generate prompts for this subject in batches

 ---

 ## Usage Examples